zhouyizirui/ZooKeeper/README.md

 ## Introduction

 This is a repository of a little cross platform game named 《Zoo Keeper》, this game is designed with Cocos2dx.
-Player pretend to be a zoo keeper, you should feed the animals, collect the plates and earn corresponding bonus.
+In this game, player act as a zoo keeper.
+In order to get paid, you should feed the animals.
+Or the animals will eat you!
+Don't forget to collect the plates.

 ## For ios users